benspector-mls/asd-walker/README.md

 For this project, we want to be able to move along the x-axis _AND_ the y-axis.

+**FIND:**
+Because this involves variable declarations global to the project, it should go up in the SETUP section.

 **CODE:**
 Declare 4 variables for the `gameItem` such that we can monitor and control the following information:
 - the x-coordinate location